BrilliantTeam/Skript/README.md

 You can get source code from the releases page.
 You may also clone this repository, but that code might or might not be stable.

+### Importing to Eclipse
+With new Eclipse versions, there is integrated Gradle support.
+However, current release version (included with Eclipse Neon) does not correctly import settings for Skript project.
+You will need to use STS Gradle plugin, which can be found from Eclipse Marketplace.

+If you just intend to compile Skript, you do not need to import it to Eclipse.
+Using Gradle from command line as instructed above works.
+However, if you use Eclipse's default Gradle importer, it will mess with compiler settings.

+### Importing to IDEA
+Skript IDEA support is not reliable, and even more less so after switching from Maven to Gradle.
+If you have idea how to fix it, please open issue or pull request.

 ## Contributing
 So, you want to contribute to Skript?
 You need to:
 * Have some skills in Java (unless said otherwise)